Farzad-R/CAIS/README.md

 ![CAIS](logo/CAIS.png)

 This is a collection of AI projects presented at Carleton AI Society ([CAIS](https://carletonai.com/)) workshops.
-The repository includes code for various applications of deep learning, such as text generation with GPT-2, sentiment analysis with BERT, and image classification with convolutional neural networks.
+The repository includes code for various applications of deep learning, such as text generation with GPT-2, sentiment analysis with BERT.
-Other projects explore topics.
 Each project is accompanied by a detailed description and a link to the source code.
 Whether you're an AI enthusiast or a beginner looking to learn more about deep learning, this repository provides a range of interesting and informative projects to explore.

 ## cloning the repository: